-The reason for African violets dying is usually because root rot and crown rot or due to cold temperatures.
-African violets need temperatures in the range of 60°F to 75°F (16°C to 24°C) and well draining soil.
-If the soil is damp and cold the leaves wilt and turn limp before dying back.
+The reason for African violets dying is usually because of root rot and crown rot or due to cold temperatures.
+African violets need temperatures in the range of 60°F to 75°F (16°C to 24°C) and well-draining soil.
+If the soil is damp and cold, the leaves wilt and turn limp before dying back.

-To revive dying African violets it is important to replicate some of the conditions of their native habitat with bright indirect light, temperatures between 60°F to 75°F (16°C to 24°C), increase the humidity and to water with tepid water rather then cold water.
+To revive your dying African violets, you need to replicate some of the conditions of their native habitat with bright indirect light, temperatures between 60°F to 75°F (16°C to 24°C), increased humidity, and water with tepid water rather than cold water.

-Her is a table summarizing the most common reasons for African violets dying…
+Here is a table summarizing the most common reasons that I come across for African violets dying…

 Leaves turning yellow: | Direct sunlight can bleach the leaves or scorch them yellow and brown.
 Low humidity and too much or not enough fertilizer can also be contributing factors. |